KrisDunning/201/201reading-notes/class-07.md

 Global JavaScript objects- The global objects do not form a single model.
 They are a group of individual objects that relate to different parts of the JavaScript language.
 Such as string, number, boolean, date, math and regex.

+## Things I want to know more about

+factory format is good. industry uses? is class format better/clearer?

 *****